How Does Contesting a Will Work?

 Grounds for Contesting a Will

-If it would benefit you to challenge the Will you then need to decide if you have grounds to do so.
-A Will can be challenged on several grounds, but very often a claim involves an allegation the deceased did not have testamentary capacity (legal and mental ability) to make the Will.
+A Will can be challenged on several grounds, but very often a claim involves an allegation the deceased did not have Testamentary Capacity (legal and mental ability) to make the Will.
 This issue has given rise to a growing number of challenges owing to an ageing population.

 In order to prove a lack of mental capacity the following steps can be important to take: